LixiangZhao98/PointCloud-Visualization-Tool/README.md

 ```bash
 git clone https://github.com/tensorflow/magenta.git
 ```
-- Or download the archive [https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip "archive") and open the project using Unity (versions equal to/higher than 2019 have been tested).
+Or download the archive [https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip "archive")
+- Open the project using Unity (versions equal to/higher than 2019 have been tested).
 Please refer to sec.6 in [tutorial](https://github.com/LixiangZhao98/asset/blob/master/Tutorial/Unity_Setup_General.pdf) if you don't know how to open an existing project.

 ## Demo1: Read and visualize data